linkedintwitterfacebook

 New study shows how Atalante X fits seamlessly into rehabilitation workflows

-Key Highlights from the VBRII Study:
+Key takeaways from the case study:

 Matthieu Masselin, CEO of Wandercraft, emphasized the broader vision for rehabilitation: "At Wandercraft, we believe technology should restore and expand human possibility.
 The outcomes achieved at Villa Beretta show how Atalante X can redefine the rehabilitation journey — helping patients not only walk again but reclaim control, independence, and confidence in their daily lives."

-About wandercraft
+About Wandercraft

 Wandercraft is on a mission to give everyone the opportunity to stand up and walk again.
 Known for the first-of-its-kind Personal Exoskeleton, Wandercraft is building the next generation of solutions to restore walking ability at home and in rehabilitation, including the Atalante X – a revolutionary tool in use within inpatient and outpatient rehab centers worldwide.